TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.mediaservice/quota-public.md

     "serviceTreeId": "44a2b1b8-0556-4403-8261-fe6a9172ea32"
   },
   "ingestionClientIdentities": [],
-  "version": 1.2,
+  "version": 1.3,
   "learnMoreLink": "https://aka.ms/ams-quota-recommendation/",
-  "description": "Increase the quota limits in your media account.", "longDescription": "You may ask for the quotas to be raised, by opening a support ticket.
-Include detailed information in the request on the desired quota changes, use-case scenarios, media account name and regions required.
-Do not create additional Azure Media Services accounts in an attempt to obtain higher limits.", "potentialBenefits": "Avoid any disruption to service due to customer exceeding quota limits.", "actions": [
+  "description": "Increase Media Services quotas or limits to ensure continuity of service.", "longDescription": "Ask for the quotas or limits to be raised by opening a support ticket.
+Do not create additional Azure Media Services accounts in an attempt to obtain higher limits.", "potentialBenefits": "Improve business continuity by not hitting quotas or limits.", "actions": [
     {
       "actionId": "fbc706f9-98a1-444a-8370-0fb7e121a80c",